SIMPLE: A Gradient Estimator for $k$-Subset Sampling: SIMPLE: Subset Implicit Likelihood Estimation

 \subsection{Derivatives of Conditional Marginals}

-In many probabilistic models, marginal inference is a \#P-hard problem~\citep{Roth96}.
-We observe, however, that not to be the case for the $k$-subset distribution.
+In many probabilistic models, marginal inference is \#P-hard~\citep{Roth96,zeng2020probabilistic}.
+However, we observe that it is not the case for the $k$-subset distribution.
 We notice that the conditional marginals correspond to the partial derivatives of the log-probability of the $k$-subset constraint.
 To see this, note that the derivative of a multi-linear function with respect to a single variable retains all the terms referencing that variable, and drops all other terms; this corresponds exactly to the unnormalized conditional marginals.
 By taking the derivative of the log-probability, this introduces the $k$-subset probability in the denominator, leading to the \emph{conditional} marginals.
 Intuitively, the rate of change of the $k$-subset probability w.r.t.\ a variable only depends on that variable through its length-$k$ subsets. \begin{theorem} Let $p_{\btheta}(\sum_j z_j=k)$ be the probability of exactly-$k$ of the unconstrained distribution parameterized by logits $\btheta$.
+Let $\alpha_i \coloneqq \log p_{\btheta}(z_i)$ denote the log marginals.
 For every variable $Z_i$, its conditional marginal is

 \end{theorem} We refer the reader to the appendix for a detailed proof of the above theorem.
 To establish the tractability of the above computation of the conditional marginals, we need to show that the probability of the exactly-$k$ constraint $\partition$ can be obtained tractably, which we demonstrate next.